 "Graphene" coatings, just the next marketing scam

-How does this graphene powder protect your paint?
+How does graphene powder protect your paint?
 It doesn't.

 Graphene powder